 Student Learning Outcome (SLO) Name block.
 The Program Level SLO Name must be five (5) words or less after the standard template identifier of SLO# and academic assessment cycle. (i.e. SLO#?
 FA2023-SP2024 - FIVE WORDS OR LESS).
 For more examples refer to Assessment Guide with Examples

-Student Learning Outcome (SLO) Name

 Student Learning Outcome (SLO) block.

 The Program Level SLO should reflect the full catalog SLO description to include "Upon successful completion" after the standard template identifier of SLO# and academic assessment cycle. (i.e. SLO#?
 FA2023-SP2024 - Upon successful completion of the AS in Accounting Program, students will be able to).
-For more examples refer to Assessment Guide with Examples Student Learning Outcome (SLO) (i) Planned Assessment Cycle.
+For more examples refer to Assessment Guide with Examples

+Planned Assessment Cycle.
 Be sure to select the current assessment cycle from the dropdown menu.
-SLO Status.
-From the dropdown list choose the most appropriate status for each program level SLO.
-Type of Industry National Certification.
-Name the specific industry-recognized, national standards, certification or state license.
-This information is required for the annual report to ACCJC.
-The institution is required to report on "Licensure exam pass rate (PR) for each career/technical program on an annual basis.